×

 Prolotherapy

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help meniscus pain.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with knee pain.

 When Surgery is Necessary